Newton College of the Sacred Heart: Hardey House

 Formerly the estate of railway magnate and Colby College founder Gardner Colby, in September 1949, Newton College purchased the Rutherford Estate which included a Victorian home and a few acres of land which had been situated directly next to the Schrafft property.
 The home, renamed "Hardey House" after Mary Aloysia Hardey, RSCJ served as a residence for students from 1949 until its demolition in December 1958.

 Construction immediately began on a new Hardey House which would be built in the same dormitory style as Cushing House and the new Duchesne House.
 The new Hardey was built directly next to Cushing House and the two were connected via a glass breezeway.
 The two residence halls are considered one residential community by Boston College, nicknamed "HardeyCush".

 Kenny-Cottle Library

 A wing of the expanded Stuart House, the Kenny-Cottle library was built as reading and study space to replace the older facility which was occupying the old Duchesne House.
 The library was named in honor of Mother Eleanor S. Kenny, the first President of Newton College, and the Cottle family who had donated heavily to the construction fund.
 When Newton College merged with BC, the library continued to serve as the law school library until the new Law Library opened on January 9, 1996.
 Today, the space houses offices for law school faculty, classrooms, mail facilities, and storage for all Boston College libraries.

+Beginning in the Summer of 2026, a section of the library is currently being renovated to add additional study and lounge space for first-year BC students.
+The space is slated to open in the Fall of 2026.